phdsystems/adentic-boot/doc/3-design/service-discovery-system.md

 }
 ```

-### 4. ProviderWeaver (ServiceLoader Integration)
+### 4. ServiceDiscovery (ServiceLoader Integration)

-**Location**: `dev.engineeringlab.common.provider.ProviderWeaver`
+**Location**: `dev.engineeringlab.common.provider.ServiceDiscovery`

-The `ProviderWeaver` class manages the integration with Java's ServiceLoader mechanism and provides caching for discovered providers.
+The `ServiceDiscovery` class manages the integration with Java's ServiceLoader mechanism and provides caching for discovered services.

 **Internal Caches**:
 - `serviceLoaderInitialized` (Set<Class<?>>): Tracks which types have been loaded